codess-aus/FCC100DaysOfCode/README.md

 #Day043 #100daysofcode Some days everything just makes sense.
 Finished the ES6 section and while yesterday baffled me, today was super easy.
 I think the topics were more relatable to me, not just that I do better in the morning.

+#Day044 #100DaysOfCode Started regular express #regex in #Javascript I'm 15% through.
+I'm enjoying this part because it's easy for me to grasp.
+Is that shallow?
+I enjoy the stuff I find easy?
+Nah...
+I like it when it seems like a puzzle too.
+Just not when it's incomprehensible